 The Hall went through many incarnations, but in 1886 at the time of this story, it was used for variety acts, although not necessarily those of the first class.
 Borelli’s ego may not have accurately reflected his station, although he claims he’ll soon be playing better places.
 Shortly after this time, Wilton's shut down.
-It was bought by the East End London Methodist Mission, which used it as to minister to destitute dockworkers, providing meals in exchange for a few prayers for seventy years.
+It was bought by the East End London Methodist Mission, which used it in its ministry for destitute dockworkers, providing meals in exchange for a few prayers for seventy years.
 It then closed again, and fell into disrepair.
-Now it has been restored close to its original state and rents out both as a music hall for wonderful vintage-style entertainment and also as a wedding and party venue.
+Now it has been restored to its original state and rents out both as a music hall for wonderful vintage-style entertainment and also as a wedding and party venue.

 Find more pictures of the hall here: https://www.instagram.com/wiltonsmusichall/

 THE WATER TORTURE TRICK

 The Great Borelli's immersion in a water tank, if it happened as Watson describes, would have predated the famous Houdini’s similar WATER TORTURE trick, shown here circa 1914.
 Borelli wanted his audiences to think there was a magical or supernatural element to his illusions.
 This is something that Houdini, a skeptic who devoted his life to debunking the mystical, would never have done.